linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

         exit

-## How Do Postfix And DoveCot Work Together?

-Postfix and Dovecot work together to help us set up email sending, delivery, and accessibility.
-While Postfix manages email delivery and receipt, DoveCot allows our email client software to connect to these emails when we want to read them.

-## Configuring Postfix MTA For Email Server
+## Postfix MTA Email Server

 Postfix is a *Mail Transfer Agent* (MTA) that relays mail between the Linode and the internet.
 It is highly configurable, allowing for great flexibility.
 This guide maintains many of Posfix's default configuration values.

+### How Do Postfix And Dovecot Work Together?

+Postfix and Dovecot work together to help make email servers function as intended (sending and receiving email) and accessible to whichever email client the end user wishes to use.
+While Postfix manages email delivery and receipt, Dovecot allows email clients to connect to these emails when we want to read them.

 ### Configuration File Settings for Postfix Email Server